 The phone’s launching price starts at Rs.
 49,999 in Pakistan but does it provide enough value to justify its price?
 Let’s dive in the detailed Vivo V15 review to find out.

-The beauty on this phone is off the charts.
-I must admit that it is the flashiest and fanciest looking phone that I have seen in recent time.
+The beauty of this phone is off the charts.
+I must admit that it is the flashiest and fanciest looking phone that I have seen in recent times.
 I had the Glamour Red version of the device, which is a two-tone gradient color, going from the black color on the top to crimson at the bottom.
-Some of the people at Vivo also call it Coral Red
+Some of the people at Vivo also call it Coral Red.

 Though it looks cool and all, the Glamour Red color is not for everyone.
-If you are looking for more flat and less flashy color, you should look for the other option which is Topaz Blue.
+If you are looking for a flatter and less flashy color, you should look for the other option, which is Topaz Blue.

 Midrange phones are still coming with plastic bodies, and I believe we are still far away from the time when cost-effectiveness will make metal or glass possible in the price range.
 Although I am not a big fan of plastic bodies, Vivo V15 doesn’t look odd in it.

-Plastic or glass, the smartphones today are a fingerprint magnet, and Vivo V15 is no different.
-After taking the pictures of the phone, I had to encase the phone in company provided cover to protect it from getting dirty so easily.
+Plastic or glass, smartphones today are a fingerprint magnet, and Vivo V15 is no different.
+After taking the pictures of the phone, I had to encase the phone in a company-provided cover to protect it from getting dirty so easily.

-The device sports a power key and the volume rocker on the right side and a SIM tray on the left, which supports dual sim connectivity.
-All the buttons are rightly placed on the phone and finger reach them easily.
+The device sports a power key and a volume rocker on the right side and a SIM tray on the left, which supports dual sim connectivity.
+All the buttons are rightly placed on the phone and the index finger reaches them easily.

 Interestingly, Vivo tried to imitate Samsung with its Google Assistant dedicated button that is placed on the left side.
-A single click activates the Google Assistant, whereas double clicking it would take you to image recognizer.
+A single click activates the Google Assistant, whereas double-clicking it would take you to the image recognizer.

 Although it sports a near bezel-less display, the footprint of the Vivo V15 is too large and hence feels bulky to handle with one hand.
 While that may be a plus point for some people, it was definitely a nuisance for me when I wanted to operate it one-handed.

-The pop-up camera is the primary selling feature of the phone and a nice addition which makes possible the tiny bezels on the device, but its charm doesn’t minimize the pain one gets due to the prolonged use of this large body.
+The pop-up camera is the primary selling feature of the phone and an excellent addition, which makes possible the tiny bezels on the device, but its charm doesn’t minimize the pain one gets due to the prolonged use of this large body.

 The overall design of the phone is good, and in spite of featuring a plastic body, the phone does not look less premium.